Bronx Borough Hall: Landmark status and demolition

 Reports began to surface in the city and throughout Bronx communities that a proposal was being made to demolish Old Bronx Borough Hall.
 The Parks Commissioner at the time, Newbold Morris, supported the idea of tearing down the building to create more park space, possibly to replenish what was lost during the construction of the Cross Bronx Expressway.
 In addition, the East Tremont Neighborhood Association was seeking to either convert the building for a recreation center or to replace it entirely with a new community center, to be built here rather than elsewhere in the park or nearby.
 Both Newbold Morris and the East Tremont Neighborhood Association claimed that the building was unsafe.
-Amid reports of impending demolition, members of the Bronx County Historical Society, including Theodore Kazimiroff, Lloyd Ultan, John McNamara, Roger Arcara and William Romkey — all Bronx residents — began, with the full support of then Bronx Borough President Joseph F. Periconi, efforts to save the structure.
+Amid reports of impending demolition, members of the Bronx County Historical Society, including Bronx residents Theodore Kazimiroff, Lloyd Ultan, John McNamara, Roger Arcara and William Romkey, began efforts to save the structure, with the full support of then Bronx Borough President Joseph F. Periconi.

-On September 21, 1965 the New York City Landmarks Preservation Commission held a public hearing on the proposed designation of the Old Bronx Borough Hall.
+On September 21, 1965, the New York City Landmarks Preservation Commission held a public hearing on the proposed designation of the Old Bronx Borough Hall.
 Eight witnesses, including the Borough Historian and representatives of the Bronx County Historical Society, testified in favor of designation of the building.
 A sole representative of the Parks Department opposed the designation.
 The East Tremont Neighborhood Association wrote the Commission pleading that Old Borough Hall be razed and the site be used for a new indoor recreation center.
 Community Planning Board 6 and three other local groups supported the view of the East Tremont Neighborhood Association.
 In a letter to the Commission, Bronx Borough President Periconi said that he would like "to reiterate my support of the designation of the Old Bronx Borough Hall as a historical landmark and urge your Commission to approve this designation."
 With historical facts and testimony in hand the Landmarks Preservation Commission called the borough hall "a good example of public building through the nobility and scale of the architectural elements employed."